eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-protocol.md

 EOSIO is software that allows developers to create and run decentralized applications by simulating a computer with resources such as network bandwidth, CPU bandwidth, and RAM.
 In the same way, EOSIO gives a wide set of tools and protocols for security and permissions for the blockchain networks.

+## What is Antelope?

+Antelope is a community-run blockchain protocol based on a fork from EOSIO released in August 2022 with a public release of the [Antelope Github repository](https://github.com/antelopeIO) along with a new [project website](http://www.antelope.io/).

+Antelope is led by a Coalition of community members accross different blockchain networks including  [EOS Network](https://eosnetwork.com/), [Telos](https://telos.net/), [Wax](https://wax.io/), and [UX Network](https://uxnetwork.io/).
+Coalition members will share the responsability of maintaining Antelope’s codebase as well as continuously developing the core protocol that is being run by each of the public blockchain networks.

-## Differences between EOSIO and EOS
+## Differences between EOSIO / Antelope and EOS

-It's important to know the difference between EOSIO and EOS to as not to confuse the two concepts, as mentioned before is the software to develop customized blockchains, in contrast, EOS, also referred to as `mainnet`, corresponds to the first public network launched on EOSIO in the first version.
+It's important to know the difference between EOSIO / Antelope and EOS to as not to confuse the two concepts, as mentioned before EOSIO and Antelope are the software that enables deploying customized blockchains, in contrast, EOS, also referred to as `mainnet`, corresponds to the first public network launched on EOSIO.

 EOS, in addition to being one of the blockchains deployed on EOSIO also `EOS` is the token symbol used as the mainnet's "system token" that is used to control import aspects of the network such as block producer voting and resource management.